Overview of OIT Linux Service Environment

 The OIT Linux Services( OLS ) environment is a central place for users to build and maintain services on a linux platform.
 The goal of this environment is to remove the need for users to learn about and maintain infrastructure.
 At the same time the environment is modular enough for a customer to take advantage of as much, or as little that the customer may need without being forced in an entire suite of options.

 - The [CLS Foreman] server provides a shared environment for managing Linux objects and reviewing deployed installations.
 Customers have full control through a web based GUI.

 - The environment is backed by a Content Management System( CMS ), currently Puppet, to manage, customize, and dynamically maintain changes as needed.

 - A Source Code Control Repository( SCCR ) houses and maintains configuration for the CMS.
-The OLS environment currently leverages GitHub for all work in the environment.
+The CLS environment currently leverages NCSU GitHub for all work in the environment.
 The SCCR provides checks and balances requiring oversite before changes can be pushed to production, the ability to test or ‘fork’ a branch of code, test alternative environments, and finally merge work back into production.